|Jan 08, 2014, 04:38 PM|

 Here is a thread with a lot more info and pictures that I did when building my F450 and F550.

-More like the true beginning of my multirotor journey
+The beginning of my multirotor journey !!!

 Thanks guys.
 My work bench is not as clean when I'm deep in the middle of a project.
 I also have two other work benchs so having a lot of space helps.